defytheflow/react-course/hooks/use-effect.md

 ### **What is a side-effect?**

 A functional React component uses props and/or state to calculate the output.
-If the funcional component makes calculations that don't target the output value, then these calculations are named _side-effects_.
+If the functional component makes calculations that don't target the output value, then these calculations are named _side-effects_.

-### **Recomendations for working with functions when used with effects**
+### **Recommendations for working with functions when used with effects**

 - Hoist functions that don't need any value of the component scope outside of your component
 - Move functions that use values of the component scope that are used only by an effect inside of that effect.